KalpanaSinha/Mental_Health_Predictor/README.md

 # Mental Health Predictor Web UI
 This project is built to integrate the ML model predicting mental health treatment to Web UI using Flask.
+It also consiste of one chatbot that gives suggestion on the basis of questions asked related to mental health.

 ## Steps to run the project